Animal Care Technician: Job Description and Education Requirements

 While animal lovers in particular gain satisfaction from contributing to animal health and sometimes human health as well, in certain research settings.
 However, it should be noted that there are some dangers inherent in this type of work.
 Many aspects of this job may be physically taxing, emotionally stressful and sometimes physically risky.

 Animal care technicians may have to move heavy objects such as cages or equipment and deal with distressed animals, which may them at risk for injuries, bites or scratches.
-The U.S. Bureau of Labor Statistics reported in 2009 that technicians and technologists who work full-time in animal care have a higher than average rate of work injuries and illness than other professions (www.bls.gov).
+The U.S. Bureau of Labor Statistics reported that technicians and technologists who work full-time in animal care have a higher than average rate of work injuries and illness than other professions (www.bls.gov).

 At the minimum, a high school education is usually required to work as an animal care technician, although an associate or bachelor's degree is preferred by some employers.
 Educational options to consider are colleges or technical schools that offer two-year programs in relevant fields, such as veterinary technology or laboratory animal science.
 Most employers prefer technicians who have graduated from programs that have been accredited by the American Veterinary Medical Association (AVMA).